OpenTabletDriver/opentabletdriver.github.io/_wiki/FAQ/Linux.md

 - Remove Tip Binding in the Pen Settings panel by opening advanced binding editor (press '...' next to the binding), then press "Clear".
 - Save your settings and then try drawing in an application that supports pressure.

+See [here](#artist-mode-bindings) for setting up bindings for Artist Mode.

+---

+### Mouse button bindings are not working when using Artist Mode {#artist-mode-bindings}

-You will also need to use artist mode mouse bindings in the advanced binding editor instead of regular mouse buttons.
-Regular mouse buttons are _not_ supported in artist mode.
+Artist mode does not support regular mouse buttons.
+You will need to use artist mode pen bindings in the advanced binding editor instead of regular mouse buttons.

 ---